ferbivore/nestview-old/README.md

 Subitems can be either Folders or strings.
 Note that you do need to at least pass it empty arrays, at least until I narrow down that weird recursion bug.

+## nvcommon

-The third part of Nestview is `NVCommon`, a library for creating small tools like nvtree and nvini.
-It handles common command line arguments and implements things like the HTTP server.
+The third part of Nestview is `nvcommon.py`, a Python module for creating small tools like the included `nvtree` and `nvini`.
+It handles common command line arguments and implements things like an HTTP server.
 Using it involves subclassing NVCommon and overriding a couple of functions:

 	def setupArgumentParser(self)
 	def generateData(self)

-The first one gives you a chance to declare your own argparse arguments, and the second one is expected to return an array of arrays, ready to plug into the viewer as `dataTree`.
-Just so you get a mental picture:
+The first one gives you a chance to declare your own argparse arguments, and the second one is expected to return an array of Nestview nodes ready to plug into the viewer.

-	[folder1.toTree(), folder2.toTree(), ...]

-Also see the "Viewing Python data structures" section - in a pinch, you can just use NVSimple to write your script.
+`nvcommon.py` also includes `NVSimple`, a helper class that lets you preview Python data structures in Nestview.
+You can load a server to preview a data structure in just two lines:

+	from nvcommon import NVSimple
+	NVSimple(data).serve()

+Where `data` is something like this:

+	[1, [2, 3], {4: [5, 6]}]

+It supports strings, lists, dicts, functions, classes and objects, and a lot of things similar to those (e.g. Unicode strings, tuples).

 ### Tools